alaa-alden/NODE.JS/README.md

 # the night part: reading & writing files (FS)
 **FS** is core modules for differentw thing but now for read and write
 #### the functions of FS :

-    - **readFileSync** for read file as synchronous and get two parameters are path file and type read as utf8
+  - **readFileSync** for read file as synchronous and get two parameters are path file and type read as utf8.
-    - **writeFileSync** for write file and give to parameters , they are name file and data
+  - **writeFileSync** for write file and give to parameters , they are name file and data.
-    - **readFile** same readFileSync but it's asynchronous so run code below then it , and give two parameters , they are err and data
+  - **readFile** same readFileSync but it's asynchronous so run code below then it , and give two parameters , they are err and data.
   - **writeFile** same writeFileSync but it's asynchronous.

 ---